dotnet/docs/docs/spark/how-to-guides/hdinsight-notebook-installation.md

 To provide the end-to-end integration, we had to add a Jupyter kernel along with necessary modifications to [Apache Livy](https://github.com/apache/incubator-livy) and [sparkmagic](https://github.com/jupyter-incubator/sparkmagic).
 Since these code changes have not yet been merged into the respective open source projects, to be able to get the out-of-box .NET for Apache Spark experience, you will have to patch components in your HDInsight Spark Cluster with the binaries we provide.

-To enable .NET for Apache Spark through the Jupyter Notebook Experience, you would have to follow a few manual steps through [Ambari](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-manage-ambari) and submit [script actions](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) on HDInsight Spark cluster.
+To enable .NET for Apache Spark through the Jupyter Notebooks experience, you'll need to follow a few manual steps through [Ambari](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-manage-ambari) and submitting [script actions](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) on the HDInsight Spark cluster.

 >**Disclaimer:** Please note that this is *experimental* and not supported by the HDInsight Spark team. *Use it at your own risk*.
 Please do remember that we are working hard to get these changes into the respective projects so you do not need these manual steps.